 What does the future hold for Taylors?

 My son who works in IT will eventually take over the business but we are already keeping up with the times.
-We have a website although I don’t want to sell online.
-Choosing buttons is very personal and I like to meet the customer.
+We have a website with some online shop items but choosing buttons is very personal and I prefer to meet the customer.
 Also, if you want to find the perfect match, you really need to see the button in real life.

 And what about Fitzrovia?